 The Pilots' Team itself is also a greater unit of play, with its own stats and mechanics.
-The Team has three Resources that the Pilots can draw from, and must manage throughout their adventures: Fan Club, Armory, and Pit Crew.
+The Team begins play with their own special Base of Operations, which starts with three core Locations: the Barracks, the Bunker, and the Hangar.
+These Locations in turn provide three special Resources that the Pilots can draw from, and must manage throughout their adventures: Fan Club, Armory, and Pit Crew.
 These connect directly to their own core Commitments and extended tools, both empowering and limiting them in turns.